 What Does a Financial Analyst Do?

-- key drivers of their business
+- Key drivers of their business

-- core KPIs
+- Core KPIs

-- customer LTV
+- Customer LTV

 Most importantly, they can also forecast performance and growth.
-The best FP&A analysts will combine cross-department business data with market conditions, news and competitor behaviors to create financial models that predict future company performance.
+The best analysts will combine cross-department business data with market conditions, news and competitor behaviors to create financial models that predict future company performance.

 These financial models allow executives to determine which areas of the business are driving success and which are bringing the business down.
 From there, analysts can adjust the model’s variables to get an idea of how various financial and operational strategies will drive growth.
 The result offers comprehensive business insights to drive strategy, backed by quantitative data.